 Foundation of Economics

 The science of economics begins with a simple assumption: human wants are virtually unlimited and insatiable, but resources are limited.
 While this assumption may be exaggerated, it does, nonetheless, yield useful insights into how economies work.
-And if human wants are unlimited, then it is true that not enough economic resources exist to fulfill those wants entirely, which is why economic resources are often described as scarce resources.
+And if human wants are unlimited, then surely not enough economic resources exist to fulfill those wants entirely, which is why economic resources are often described as scarce resources.
 Since scarce resources can only produce so much, people must decide about what they want and how much they are willing to pay for it.

-Economists describe goods and services as having utility, which means that they must provide some satisfaction.
+Economists describe goods and services as having utility, meaning that they must provide some satisfaction.
 Hence, the goal of all economic activity is to fulfill the wants of the people.
 People, businesses, and governments all have wants.
 However, the wants of businesses and governments are to create products and services that the people want.

 Scarce Resources are the Factors of Production